 Here are some more examples of children’s rights – as stated in the UNCRC Articles – which many people believe are being violated by our state school system.
-This website lists 15 reasons as to why they believe this, and why an increasing number of concerned parents are seeking more progressive alternatives for their children.
+This website presents many reasons as to why they believe this, fifteen changes that are being called for, as well as a range of more progressive alternatives that an increasing number of parents are choosing for their children.

 Article 2 – Protection from all forms of discrimination and punishment on the basis of… expressed opinions.